1. Home

 3. Advice

-There are all kinds of sizes and models for removal vans, and your removals firm will be able to give you more information about the kinds of vehicles they have.
+There are many different sizes and models of removal vans.
+Your removals company can provide more details about the vehicles they have.
 However, there are standard sizes for removals vans.

 Medium Wheels Base (MWB) Van

-The average loading capacity of an MWB van is 280-380 cubic feet.
-If you’re trying to work out whether your belongings could fit in this relatively small vehicle, try and work out if your stuff could fit in a medium-sized garden shed.
+The average loading capacity of this van is 280-380 cubic feet.
+To determine if your belongings can fit in this small vehicle, check if they can fit in a medium-sized shed.
 If so, the MWB van could be your best option.

 Long Wheels Base (LWB) Transit Van and Sprinter Van

-Also called Jumbo Transits or Jumbo Sprinters, these vehicles are ideal for one and two bedroom flats.
-LWB vans can fit white goods, wardrobes, a sofa, tables, chairs, a flat screen television and home entertainment system, and even a bed if it’s collapsible.
+Also called Jumbo Transits or Jumbo Sprinters, these vehicles are ideal for one- and two-bedroom flats.
+LWB vans can carry large items like furniture, appliances, and electronics, including a collapsible bed.
 Alongside these you could fit up to 30 boxes depending on their size and contents.

-The average loading capacity of an LWB van is 380-530 cubic feet.
-If you’re trying to figure out of this is the van for you, consider whether your stuff would fit in a single garage.
+The average loading capacity of this van is 380-530 cubic feet.
+To determine if your belongings can fit in this van, consider whether your stuff would fit in a single garage.

 Luton Van

-A Luton van can take a two bedroom flat or a small house with up to 45 boxes, a table and set of chairs (as long as they’re stackable), big sofas, two double beds, wardrobes and white goods.
+A Luton van is ideal for a two-bedroom flat or a small house with up to 45 boxes.
+It can hold a table and set of stackable chairs, spacious sofas, two double beds, wardrobes, and white goods.

 7.5 Tonne Luton Van